vitagroupag/documentation/docs/EHRbase/03-Explore/04-Security.md

 A basic role system also defines permissions on different resources, e.g. the additional admin endpoints are only accessible by users with the role `admin` configured.

-By default EHRbase is started without security enabled (`NONE`) which will be reported by a message during boot.
+By default, EHRbase is started without security enabled (`NONE`) which will be reported by a message during boot.

 To enable authentication start the EHRbase application with environment variable `AUTH_TYPE` set